 are receiving a copy.

 8. CONDITIONS OF USE AGREEMENT

-nave read and understood and agree to abide by the rechnology and telecommunication facilities including and Fax.
-I agree to co-operate with reasonable secuthat I have been given and have read a copy of Telecommunication usage policy.
-It is understood the Conditions of Use for information ng Internet Usage, Electronic Mail rity investigations.
-I acknowledge the Information Technology and
+nave in technology and Fathat I da and understood and agree to abide by the Conditions of Use for information ogy and telecommunication facilities including Internet Usage, Electronic Mail I. I agree to co-operate with reasonable security investigations.
+I acknowledge have been given and have read a copy of the Information Technology and immunication usage policy.
+It is understood that I will not, or will not attempt to:

-1. use the Council's Computing Infrastructure purposes (as defined by the WA Censorship
+1. use the Council's Computing Infrastructure for any illegal or objectionable purposes (as defined by the WA Censorship Act);

-2. attempt to breach the security of the complimited to, altering software settings. outing system, including, but not
+2. attempt to breach the security of the computing system, including, but not limited to, altering software settings.

-understand that should violation of this agreement taken and it will be deemed a breach by me of Breaching any of the Conditions of Internet Use, wonline services access, a report to Chief Executive recommendation for disciplinary action includes the complex property of the City of Vincenty and/or prosecution by the City of Vincenty and Vincenty a f the terms of my employment. ill result in permanent removal of we Officer, and where necessary, ading possible termination of
+aken Breac online recom stand that should violation of this agreement occur, disciplinary action may be and it will be deemed a breach by me of the terms of my employment.
+In any of the Conditions of Internet Use, will result in permanent removal of services access, a report to Chief Executive Officer, and where necessary, nendation for disciplinary action including possible termination of ment, and/or prosecution by the City of Vincent or other appropriate authority.

-Name (please print):
+Name please print):

-D ate:
+Date:

 Signature

-Item 8.1- Attachment 1 Page 32
+Item 12.1- Attachment 1 Page 32